“OnLAW is my starting point. It is great to go in and access a practitioner’s take.”

 —Chris Haws, Associate, Friedemann Goldberg LLP

 OnLAW’s digital libraries deliver substantive analysis of the law, step-by-step procedural assistance, and best-practice strategies in seven practice areas.
-CEB’s rigorous standards and old-school multi-pass editorial process ensure accuracy, clarity, completeness, timeliness, and coverage of the issues.
+CEB’s rigorous standards and methodical editorial process ensure accuracy, clarity, completeness, timeliness, and coverage of the issues.
 Full of commentary, practice advice, and sample documents, the Family Law Library can help you get started with drafting a marital settlement agreement or navigate the intricacies of the California Family Code.

 1. Trust Your Source.